fragglet/deh9000/GUIDE.md

 ```

 The `ammodata` table does not exist as such inside the Doom source code, but
-exists in DEH9000 as an abstraction for Dehacked's `Ammo` block type.
+exists in DEH 9000 as an abstraction for Dehacked's `Ammo` block type.

 The following properties are available on each `ammodata_t`: